importantchoice/nextSongs/README.md

-`nextSongs` is a simple application to generate a list of songs to practice e.g. on an instrument.
+`nextSongs` shows the next set of songs, which you can practice on your instrument.
+Therefor it uses a category based approach, you might know from vocabulary trainer.

 # The idea

 All songs are divided into three categories: `current`, `middle old` and `old`.

 * Songs in the `current` category will appear every day.
 * Songs in the `middle old` category will appear every n-th day.
-This period can be configured.
+This interval can be configured.
 * Songs in the `old` category will appear randomly

 The count of songs in `middle old` category will be dynamically calculated.